3. Late 1800s

-The officers and directors of the Bavarian Brewing Co. in 1899 are shown seated in the side photo; they had led the brewery for the past decade.
+The officers and directors of the Bavarian Brewing Co. in 1899 are shown seated in the side photo; they had led the brewery through the 1890s.
 From left to right, they include Anton (Tony) Ruh, Vice President, William Riedlin, Sr., President, and J. Henry Kruse, Secretary/ Treasurer.
 Standing are William Riedlin, Jr., who would become Vice President several years later, and Fred Hoffman who was the bookkeeper and a very good friend of the Riedlin's.
 It appears this photo was taken on the same day as the 1899 photo of the Bavarian Workers above, as the attire of all the men is the same.
 Sadly, just a year later, Fred Hoffman (standing far right) drowned while contracting cramps during a visit to the Riedlin Farm and swimming in the Licking River with William, Jr. and friends in August of 1900.
 He was only 22.

 BEER & ICE DELIVERIES WERE DEPENDENT UPON HORSES & WAGONS

 In the 19th century, transportation options for the beer industry were limited.
 There were no cars or trucks before 1895, and the Wright Brothers’ first flight of an airplane didn't occur until 1902.
 Those motorized vehicles that were developed over the following decade were often unreliable, expensive and impractical.
 Therefore, before 1900 and for about a decade or more after, goods were delivered locally by horse-drawn wagons.
-It was not uncommon for larger breweries to keep a stable of horses used to pull wagons full of kegs or cases of beer.
+It was not uncommon for larger breweries to keep a stable of horses used to pull wagons full of kegs or cases of beer into the early 1900s.
 Bavarian Brewing Co. was one of these breweries.
 Sometime in the 1890s, Bavarian built a new stable for the delivery horses that measured 46 by 188 feet.
 This not only improved their ability to deliver beer; it also helped them increase their deliveries of ice.

 By enlarging any of the photos below, it can be seen that there are numbers on the wagons.
 This probably helped in routing the deliveries and identifying the drivers.
 Because some of the numbers on the wagons were slightly over one hundred, it may be possible that the brewery had over 100 wagons, although it’s also possible that these numbers did not reflect the actual number of wagons at the brewery or that some wagons were not always needed.
 However, with many of these wagons requiring two horses, it would in fact seem likely the brewery had over 100 horses.

-In order to rest and breed horses, the brewery used their own Riedlin Farm located on the Licking River near Decoursey, KY.
+In order to rest and breed horses, the brewery used the Riedlin Farm located on the Licking River near Decoursey, KY.
 Owners of other larger breweries also had such farms, and some even used their farms to grow hops and barley for their beers, or grasses and grains to feed their horses.
 It's not know if the Riedlin Farm was used for all of these purposes.
 However, another use of his farm was to host annual company brewery picnics and social gatherings.
 Pictures of such events occurring around 1910 are shown in the following section, 3.
 Later Riedlin Years.

 Bavarian Brewery Horses and Wagons c.
 1900.
 The photo below on the left is believed to be in front of the stables constructed in the 1890s.
 The other photo is in front of the former middle entrance to the brewery.
 (Photos courtesy of the Kenton Co.
 Library; restored by LRS.)